HandsOnDataViz/book/docs/HandsOnDataViz.md

 mental connections in their own minds.
 Remove any clutter or unnecessary repetition that stands in the way of these goals.

-Now that you understand key principles of table design, see how several of them are built directly into the Datawrapper tool featured in the next section.
+Now that you understand several key principles of table design, see how some (but not all) are built directly into the Datawrapper tool featured in the next section.

 Datawrapper Table with Sparklines
 ---------------------------------